galderz/fibula-show/2406-team/README.md

 # Summary

-Fibula allows you to run JMH benchmarks as GraalVM native executables , combining two Quarkus microservices
-, and reusing as much as of JMH as possible.
+Fibula allows you to run JMH benchmarks as GraalVM native executables, combining two Quarkus microservices, and reusing as much as of JMH as possible.